JonathanKuelz/timor-python/README.rst

 Updating
 --------

 Some timor updates might require to re-acquire the task, schema, or robot module data-bases.
-Try to reset the caches by running ``timor.utilities.file_location.clean_caches()`` and re-import the timor module.
+Try to reset the caches by running ``timor.utilities.file_locations.clean_caches()`` and re-import the timor module.

 Typical errors indicating this action:
  * ValueError: modules.json invalid.